 - Cigar Smoking and Cancer (National Cancer Institute) Also in Spanish

-- How Does Smoking Affect the Heart and Blood Vessels?
-(National Heart, Lung, and Blood Institute)
+- How Smoking Affects the Heart and Blood Vessels (National Heart, Lung, and Blood Institute)

 - Smoking and Asthma (For Parents) (Nemours Foundation) Also in Spanish

-- Smoking and Eye Health (American Academy of Ophthalmology) Also in Spanish
+- Smoking and Eye Disease (American Academy of Ophthalmology) Also in Spanish

 - What's in a Cigarette?
 (American Lung Association)